Vic Matthews: Biography

-Matthews finished third behind Les Pinder in the decathlon event at the 1953 AAA Championships.
-He finished runner-up to Gerald Brown at the 1956 AAA Championships but by virtue of being the highest placed athlete he was considered the British champion.
+Between 1955 and 1959, Matthews won seven senior Surrey hurdles titles at both 120 and 220 yards.
+In 1956 he won the AAA decathlon title after finishing second to the non-British national, Gerald Brown at the 1956 AAA Championships, but by virtue of being the highest placed 'local' athlete he was considered the British champion.

-Matthews represented the England athletics team in the 120 yards hurdles at the 1958 British Empire and Commonwealth Games in Cardiff, Wales and at the 1960 Olympic Games in Rome, he represented Great Britain in the men's 110 metres hurdles.
+Matthews represented the England athletics team in the 120 yards hurdles at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+He was eliminated in his 120 yards heat after finishing fourth.
+The following year he was the AAA 120 champion.
+At the 1960 Olympic Games in Rome, he represented Great Britain in the men's 110 metres hurdles.
+In the heats Matthews ran 14.9s and progressed to the quarter finals where he ran 15.0s.